Posted Nov 17 2010 4:14PM

-The NBA's collective bargaining agreement -- the blueprint for all business that takes place between the league and its players in this multi-billion dollar industry -- expired on June 30, putting the league into a state in which no player-related business can take place until a new CBA is hammered out.
+The NBA's collective bargaining agreement -- the blueprint for all business that takes place between the league and its players in this multi-billion dollar industry -- expires on June 30, 2011.
+If the two sides are not able to hammer out a new agreement by then, the league seems almost certain to stop operations until a new one is signed.
+That would effectively "lock out" the players and threaten the start of the 2011-2012 season.

 Tops among them, as is often the case: money.

 The NBA is pushing for a dramatic adjustment to the league's economic system.
-NBA commissioner David Stern claims that the NBA has lost more than $1 billion since the current CBA went into effect in 2005-06, including $380 million in 2009-10 and more than $300 million in 2010-11.
-He has said that 22 of the league's 30 teams lost money last season.
+Stern claims that the NBA has lost more than $1 billion since the current CBA went into effect in 2005-06, including $380 million last season.
+In October, Stern said that the league is looking to cut $750-800 million annually from player salaries and benefits that total $2.1 billion, though the league reportedly may be willing to phase in those cuts.

-Here's a look at some major issues that face the two sides in the negotiations.
+Here's a look at some major issues that face the two sides in what promises to be a complex and -- if history is any indicator -- sometimes contentious negotiation.
 (For a more detailed glossary of some of the basketball labor terminology used below, click here.)

-Bottom line: An insistence on a hard cap has proven to be the major sticking point in these negotiations.
+Bottom line: An insistence on a hard cap could be the major sticking point in these negotiations.
 The union flat-out doesn't want one.
-The league says it has to have one.
+The league says it has to have one, though some outsiders suggest that owners would be willing to discuss a cap with fewer exceptions than the current one.

-What you need to know: These are rules that allow teams to exceed the cap under certain circumstances.
-A new agreement could limit these, which would help owners with a little cost certainty but make it more difficult to sign certain types of players.
-A new agreement, too, could bring new exceptions, such as the "franchise" tag that's used in the NFL.
-An enhancement of Bird rights (see glossary) is another possibility.
+What you need to know: Both sides favor the ability to create a system that would help teams to keep their own free agents.
+A logical way to do that is with exceptions to the cap.
+A new agreement could bring new exceptions, such as the "franchise" tag that's used in the NFL.
+An enhancement of Bird rights (see Glossary) is another possibility.
 "Amnesty" provisions could be reinstated to allow teams tax relief for current contracts, too.

 Bottom line: Despite the owners' insistence, an NBA with a "true" hard cap, one without any exceptions, will be hard to come by given the union's stringent resistance to the idea.

-What you need to know: Players earned 57 percent of all Basketball Related Income (see glossary) in the former agreement.
-Owners are demanding that number come down.
+What you need to know: Players get 57 percent of all Basketball Related Income (see Glossary) in the current agreement.
+That percentage, along with what constitutes BRI, is going to be hotly negotiated.

-Bottom line: The league is dead-set on scaling back the percentage of BRI the players receive.
-The union, predictably, wants to keep the percentage at or near where it is now.
+Bottom line: The league not only wants to scale back the percentage of BRI the players receive -- from 57 percent to about 41 -- it wants to narrow what revenue is considered as part of BRI.
+The union, predictably, wants to keep the percentage at or near where it is now, and possibly include revenue streams that are currently not considered basketball-related.

 What you need to know: Owners reportedly favor a system that would allow them to cut their losses on so-called "bad" contracts for underperforming players.
 That could mean shorter-term contracts and less guaranteed money.